Birds spotted in March

 List of species

 Below you find a list of species of birds spotted in March.
 All of those birds have been spotted either around our house or just a couple of kilometers away.
-The list contains of 10 birds for the first month.
+The list contains of 10 birds for this month.
 What we started to do is also trying to distinguish between male and female bird and I have added a couple of images further down in the gallery.

 - Mistel trush (Turdus viscivorus)